clasimoes/nd00333-capstone/starter_file/README.md

 In this project, we use the knowledge obtained in **Machine Learning Engineer with Microsoft Azure Nanodegree Program** to solve an interesting problem.

 The problem chosen is the [Kaggle Titanic Challenge](https://www.kaggle.com/c/titanic).
 In the famous Titanic shipwreck, some passengers were more likely to survive than others.
 The dataset from Kaggle platform presents information about 871 passengers and a column that states if they have survived or not.
-The ultimate goal is to build a model predicts which passengers survived the Titanic shipwreck.
+The ultimate goal is to build a model that predicts which passengers survived the Titanic shipwreck.

 Here we do this in two different ways:
 1) Using AutoML;